Elaine Gallagher Science Scholarship

 About the Scholarship

-She also gave a generous amount of her time to her community, volunteering as a minister of care in her parish.
+She gave generously of her time to her school, volunteering on committees and mentoring new teachers.
+She gave generously of her time to her community, volunteering as a minister of care in her parish.
 Ms. Gallagher continued to fulfill her responsibilities until a week before her death.
 Asked why she continued as her energy was sapped by her struggle with cancer, she replied, "They count on me."

 Ms. Gallagher believed that her education at Saint Xavier University was instrumental in her success as a teacher and provided scholarship funds so that others could follow in her path.
 It is a path that follows the mission of the University and the School of Education, the heritage of the founding Sisters of Mercy, and the example of thousands of proud graduates of the School of Education.
 It is a path that has service and love of learning at its core and the gratitude of those who follow at its end.

-The Elaine Gallagher Science Education Scholarship Committee seeks to honor Ms. Gallagher by assisting an admitted School of Education (except MATL) student who possesses the service and learning for life qualities of Elaine Gallagher.
-Past tuition grants have been approximately $2,200 available to students who are science majors in secondary education or students in early childhood or elementary education or graduate programs who may teach science at any level.
+The Committee of the Elaine Gallagher Science Education Scholarship seeks to honor Ms. Gallagher by assisting an admitted School of Education student who possesses the service and learning for life qualities of Elaine Gallagher.
+The scholarship is a tuition grant of approximately $1,100 available to students who are science majors in secondary education or students in early childhood or elementary education or graduate programs who may teach science at any level.

-- Applicants must complete the attached application form (PDF).
-Complete applications will include the application form, the essay and two letters of recommendation.
+- Applicants must complete the online application form below.
+The two letters of recommendation must be mailed or hand-delivered.
+Complete applications will include the application form, the essay, two letters of recommendation (with forms attached) and a resume.
 Only complete applications will be reviewed.

 - Applicants must submit an essay (double-spaced, one to two pages).
 Please tell the scholarship committee about the qualities of Ms. Elaine Gallagher that you possess, providing specific examples.
 Include the plans you have for your work in the field of education.

 - Please request that two persons write letters of recommendation for you.
 One recommendation should be from a faculty member in education at Saint Xavier University.
 The second recommendation should be from someone external to the University and who knows your professional or volunteer work related to education or one of your current or previous science instructors.
-The letters of recommendation should be sent directly to the address below, postmarked by December 15.
+The letters of recommendation should be sent directly to the address below, postmarked by December 15 or hand delivered by December 15 to WAC G-203:

 Saint Xavier University